guzhiji/interbox-web-php/README.md

 ```

 Now, we can change its configuration:
--change box order in the main column
+* change box order in the main column
--move one box from right column to left
+* move one box from right column to left

 ```php
 $p = new TestPage();